Tsum valley trekking

 - Annapurna Conservation Area permits and Manaslu conservation permits and their fees.

 - World heritage sites seeing transfer by private vehicle.

 - Bus transfer from Kathmandu to Arughat bazzar and return from Sotikhola to Kathmandu

 - All land transportation as per written on above itinerary.

 - Food and accommodation and salary of Nepali trekking staffs.

-- Insurance of all trekking crew
+- Insurance of guide and porters.

-- A Special souvenir from our company.
+- A special gift from our company.

 - Nepal entry visa fee cost US$ 40.

-- Lunch and Dinner during the stay in Kathmandu
+- Lunch and Dinner during the staying in Kathmandu city.

 - Any kinds of battery charges, laundry service, phone calls and hot shower during the trekking.